jump-dev/Dualization.jl/docs/src/manual.md

 P x + a_0 - \sum_{i=1}^m A_i^T y_i  = 0
 ```

+We omit the MOI compact form for brevity, a complete version will be shown in the last section.

 ### Parametric quadratic problems

+#### MOI standard form

 Just like the linear problems, these quadratic programs can be parametric.
 The Primal minimization form is: